RuoyuGuo/DLgroup/content/authors/qingchen/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - PhD
+  - MPhill
 ---

-This is Ruoyu Guo.
+This is Qingchen Tang.